 "Consistent with the Oregon Supreme Court's ruling in Stop the Dump Coalition v.
 Yamhill County, this narrative provides a farm-by farm analysis for the farm impacts test.
-Two separate impact areas are examined: the first is the impact area associated with Branchline Section A (which extends from the Portland & Western Railroad mainline to the proposed renewable diesel production facility and the second is the impact area associated with Branchline Section B (which begins at the southern boundary of the proposed renewable diesel production facility and extends westward toward Hermo Road).
+Two separate impact areas are examined: the first is the impact area associated with Branchline Section A (which extends from the Portland & Western Railroad mainline to the proposed renewable diesel production facility and the second is the impact area associated with Branchline Section facility and the proposed renewable diesel production facility and the second is the impact area associated with Branchline Section B (which begins at the southern boundary of the proposed renewable diesel production facility and extends westward toward Hermo Road).
 The analysis then characterizes existing agricultural practices in the two impact areas and demonstrates that the proposed rail branchline does not violate either of the approval criteria in this subsection.
 Responses to each criterion are outlined below."